Skip to main content

 In fact, by some estimates, many men with average-sized penises seek penis enlargement surgeries because they think they’re below average.
 From 2013-2017 alone, over 45,000 penis enhancements were done globally—and that doesn’t include other enhancement methods like surgery, fillers, pills, or injections.

-If you need a dose of reality, just read what this porn director has to say (link trigger warning) about all the pill-popping on set, and how female porn performers can be injured if her partner is above average in size.
+If you need a dose of reality, just read what this porn director has to say (link trigger warning) about all the pill-popping on set and how female porn performers can be injured if their partner is above average in size.

 Store - Love